shanthiviswanathan/datasciencecoursera/GettingAndCleaningData/CodeBook.md

   * Writes the cleansed data into a file
   * Melts the cleansed data on Activity and Subject
   * Aggregates using dcast to arrive at the mean for each activity and subject.
+  * Creates the tidyAvgData.txt file with the above averages.

 ### Analysis Variables